DirectOutput/DirectOutput/Documentation/77_Source Code.md

 - <b>General</b> contains classes which are of general use (e.g. a filereader).
 - <b>GlobalConfig</b> contains all classes required for the global configuration of the system.
 - <b>LedControl</b> is home to everthing required to load the classical LedControl.ini files.
 I think the code is a bit messy, since it had to be created on some kind of trial and error basis.
-- <b>PinMameHandling</b> is the place where the data received from the outside world is processed and queued.
-PinmameHandling will likely be renamed to to InputHandling.
+- <b>InputHandling</b> is the place where the data received from the outside world is processed and queued.
 - <b>Scripting</b> contaings the logic to load and compile external script files using CSScript.
 - <b>Table</b> contains classes related to the table which is currently played (e.g. status of the table elements).

-\subsection sourcecode_wheredirectoutputdocu DirectOutput_Docu project
+\subsection sourcecode_wheredocu Documentation project

 The documentation on the DirectOutput framework is generated from the comments in the source code using Doxygen.
 These comments contain a lot of information about the classes and their methods, but no other information (e.g. installtion instructions).

-In the DirectOutput_Docu project you can find all the other pages of the documentation in the form of somewhat messy markdown files.
+In the Documentation project you can find all the other pages of the documentation in the form of somewhat messy markdown files.

+This project was only added, to allow documentation editing within Visual Studio.

-\subsection sourcecode_wheredirectoutputb2splugin DirectOutput_B2Splugin project
+\subsection sourcecode_wheredplugin B2SServerPlugin project

-The DirectOutput_B2Splugin project contains the implementaion of the plugin for the B2SServer.
+The B2SServerPlugin project contains the implementaion of the plugin for the B2SServer.

 Nothing else should be put into this project to avoid depedency issues.